bolazeal/shame-fire/README.md

 ## Deployment & Setup

 To deploy this application and connect it to your Firebase project, you must configure your environment variables in Firebase App Hosting.
-Without these, the app will run in a "mock mode" with placeholder data.
+Without these, the app will run in a "mock mode" with placeholder data and AI features will be disabled.

 ### Step 1: Find Your Firebase Credentials